flatironinstitute/dendro-old/doc/host_compute_resource.md

 In the web interface, click on the appropriate link to manage your compute resource.
 You will then be able to add apps to your compute resource by entering the information (see below for available apps).

-:warning: After you make changes to your compute resource on the web interface, you will need to restart your compute resource node in the terminal.
+:warning: After you make changes to your compute resource on the web interface, reload the page so that your changes will take effect.

 The following are available apps that you can configure